AllenLiDev/summoners-war-reapp-calculator/README.md

-# ShiftpickerNgApp
+# Shiftpicker App

 A Shift Management App

 Version 0.0.1

-Redone Using Angular + Google Material Design
+Redone Using Angular + Bootstrap Framework
 Using dummy data instead of private City data